makrai/notes/aljohani-21-focal-loss-and-class-weight.md

 ### 3.2.3.
 Techniques for addressing the class imbalance in CNN

-* Weight balancing is the mechanism used to balance our dataset by adjusting the
+* Weight balancing is the mechanism used to balance our dataset
 * Focal loss [42]
   * Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He, Piotr Dollar Focal loss for dense object detection